davebenson/doom4-walkthrough/README.md

 Once you get the CHECKPOINT, approach the Teleporter and the bars will lift.
 Enter for an iconic fight.

 ## Mission 10: Fight: Bloody Cave
-Dave's Opening: I usually turn right coming out of the Teleporter, picking up shutgun ammo and a suit of armor.
+Dave's Opening: I usually turn right coming out of the Teleporter, picking up shotgun ammo and a suit of armor.
 Look left into a cave before a Yellow Lift: there should be Rockets on the ground and a Quad Powerup in the background.
 In a few seconds, a Mancubus will appear right on the rockets:  lob some grenades and go up the stairs right past the Yellow Lift.
 You should find a Gas can, and down the hallway, the only Pinkie in this fight.
 Kill it and then run and fight as usual.

 The finale is 2 Hell Barons.
 I often save the Quad Powerup for them (note that 4 Imps spawn when you take the Powerup).